contiv/vpp/docs/dev-guide/SERVICES.md

 vpp# nat44 add address 1.2.3.4
 ```

+#### Identity mappings
-In Contiv/VPP we also make use of **identity mappings** - static NAT that lets you
+In Contiv/VPP we also make use of **identity mappings** - a static NAT mapping that lets
-translate a real address to itself, essentially bypassing NAT.
+a real address to be translated to itself, essentially bypassing NAT.

 See [Mapping of services to VPP/NAT configurations](#mapping-of-services-to-vpp/nat-configurations)
 to learn how we map the state of Kubernetes services into VPP/NAT configuration.